elabftw/elabdoc/doc/install.rst

 * (optional) Edit the configuration:

     You might want to edit the configuration here to suit your server setup.
 For instance, you might want to edit `/etc/elabftw.yml` to change the port binding (default is 443 but it might be already used by a traditional webserver).
+See below for using the container with a reverse proxy.

 * Start eLabFTW: